mtzanida/resume/README.md

 2. Go to your GitHub repository (https://github.com/mtzanida/resume)
 3. Click on "Settings" > "Pages" in the left sidebar
 4. Under "Source", select "GitHub Actions"
-5. Your site will be automatically deployed when you push to the main branch
+5. Two workflows will run automatically when you push to the main branch:
+   - GitHub's built-in "pages build and deployment" workflow handles the site deployment
+   - The custom "Resume PDF Generator" workflow generates and updates the PDF version of your resume
 6. Your site will be available at `https://mtzanida.github.io/resume/`

 ### Step 5: Add a Custom Domain (Optional)